mindscan-de/FutureSQR/README.md

 ## Next Points of Action

-* User management
+* User management (can wait)
-* Rights Management
+* Rights Management (can wait)
-* Access Management
+* Access Management (can wait)
-* Transition to a non developer Backend
+* Transition to a non developer Backend (in the works)
-* Build a SOTA Diff-Algorithm and presentation, which allows to combine multiple singe revisions into one human readable diff - this is the hard part for now
+* Build a SOTA Diff-Algorithm and presentation, which allows to combine multiple singe revisions into one human readable diff - this is the hard part for now (hard, butin the works)
 * Attach to review
 * Combine File list if they share the same path / sort by path (m2m transformer)
 ----